devrim113/SVFramework/README.md

 `pip install -r requirements.txt`

 ## Usage
-The program can be run using the run-scripts, which each are documented seperately.
+The program can be run using the run-scripts.
+There are two main scripts to use:

+`bash run-scripts/validation.sh <video_folder> <simulation>`

+This fires up the simulator with the video folder and the simulation and immediatly calls the validator with the correct url's.
+All the output is returned to the user.

+`bash run-scripts/watch.sh [-v] <video_folder> <simulation>`

+Fires up the simulator with the video folder and the simulation and starts a ffplay watch window for each stream.
+The optional -v verbose flag gives the output of ffplay to the user.

 The main usage is as follows:

 For the simulator: